Transient-Labs/tl-story-inscriptions/README.md

 This contract allows both the artist and collector(s) can write their stories to the blockchain, where they are stored immutably and for infinitum, without censorship.

 Transient Labs plans to provide a new experience where people can explore stories, in general or for a specific piece of art.
 We are also working with marketplaces to get this integrated.

+## 4. ERC-165 Support
+The Story Contract supports ERC-165.
+The Interface ID is `0xd23ecb9`